 You may work with 1, 2 or no Start- and with 1, 2 or no End-ID.
 As Start-res.
 End-ID all Hex values from 01h to 1Fh are permissible.
 Characters above 1Fh are ignored.
 In the user data, characters below 20h are not allowed and may cause errors.
 The number of Start- and End-IDs may be different (1 Start, 2 End res.
 2 Start, 1 End or other combinations).
+For not used start and end characters you have to enter FFh in the hardware configuration.
 If no End-ID is defined, all read characters are transferred to the PLC after a parameterizable character delay time (Timeout).